 Bathroom: With shower over bath, WC and wash basin.

-All electric, bed linen and towels included.
+All electric, bed linen, towels and Wi-Fi included.
 Cot and highchair available.

 Patio with patio table and chairs.
-Parking for two cars.
+Parking for 2 cars.

 Nearest railway station